jdubonsv/laravel-utilities/README.md

 # Laravel Utilities
-Laravel Utilities

-This is a set of utilities for Laravel Lumen Micro framework.
+This is a set of utilities for Laravel framework.
-It contains a validation implementation and some useful traits
+It contains some useful traits and implementations.

 You can install it via composer: `composer require jdubon/laravel`